psklavos1/NeRF-Sys/README.md

 Jobs are executed in isolation and are launched in a non-blocking manner, allowing multiple jobs to run concurrently or sequentially in the background

 Each job corresponds to one of the following operations:
-- **Offline training** using meta-learning: Learn a coarse initialization of the area, that allows rapid adaptaton.
+- **Offline Training** using meta-learning: Learn a coarse initialization of the area, that allows rapid adaptaton.
-- **Runtime adaptation**: Upon new image arrival, adapt rapidly to new data preserving prior-knowledge.
+- **Runtime Evaluation**: Adapt rapidly to new data and evaluate reconstruction metrics like PSNR, SSIM, and LPIPS.
-- **Interactive visualization**: Launch the NeRF viewer for inspection or live monitoring.
+- **Interactive Visualization**: Launch the NeRF viewer for navigation or live adaptation monitoring.